ben-xD/orth.uk/website/static/workshops/realtime-flutter-app-slides/realtime-flutter-app-slides.md

 ## Concept: Event sourcing 🎃
 --v
 ## Tasks ✅
-- Allow user to see questions whilst offline, even when app is restarted
+- Persistence: Allow user to see questions whilst offline, even when app is restarted.
+Save this to a database.
 - Allow users to ask question whilst offline

 --h